BEST DAY TRIPS FROM PARIS

 And if you’re sporty there are some excellent golf clubs around Paris as well as some a number of outdoor active things to do around Paris like taking a boat out on the Seine river.

-Finally, if you’re looking for a good deal, you can purchase the Paris City Card for 82 euros, which includes a cruise along the seine via Bateaux Parisiens, Louvre museum access plus access to the Eiffel Tower and an audio guide (app).
-And if you have a kids or just looking for something a bit more relaxed, the Paris Family Fun Pass for 51 euros includes access to the Paris Zoo (world class and not to be missed!), Gallerie D’Evolution at the Natural History Museum (skip the line) and the Grevin Wax museum.
+Finally, if you’re looking for a good deal, you can purchase the Paris City Card which includes a cruise along the seine via Bateaux Parisiens, Louvre museum access plus access to the Eiffel Tower and an audio guide (app).
+And if you have a kids or just looking for something a bit more relaxed, the Paris Family Fun Pass, which includes access to the Paris Zoo (world class and not to be missed!), Gallerie D’Evolution at the Natural History Museum (skip the line) and the Grevin Wax museum.
 Click below for more details!